 “With Turriff being in the heartlands of the origins of the breed, it is great to be bringing our National back to Aberdeenshire,” adds Chief Executive Officer, Robert Gilchrist.

-Last year's summer national winner Mark Wattie breeds the Aberdeen-Angus at Mains of Tonley outside Alford, just three miles from where the Aberdeen-Angus originate from at Tillyfourie.
+Last year's summer national winner, Mark Wattie breeds the Aberdeen-Angus at Mains of Tonley outside Alford, just three miles from where the Aberdeen-Angus originate from at Tillyfourie.

 “We are proud to keep the breed alive in its roots and homeland.
 The Aberdeen-Angus is a hardy breed which suits our upland farm during the winter.
 I am now the third-generation farmer following my grandfather and father to show Aberdeen-Angus cattle and have been passionate about it from a young age,” says Mark Wattie.